bchikara/SpaceScrible/README.md

 ---

-### 💻 3.
+### 💻 4.
 Run the macOS Swift App (Desktop)

 1. Open \`SpaceScribIe.xcodeproj\` in Xcode
 2. Build and run the project
-3. Make sure \`WebSocketManager.swift\` is using the **same IP and port** as the server
+3. Ensure \`WebSocketManager.swift\` is using the **same IP and port** as the Node.js server.
+The desktop app will now receive the predicted alphabet from the server.

 ---

 ## 🧪 How It Works

-- The React Native app reads gyroscope & accelerometer values
+- The React Native app reads gyroscope & accelerometer values.
-- It sends this data every \`x\` milliseconds to the Node.js WebSocket server
+- It sends this data every \`x\` milliseconds to the Node.js WebSocket server.
+- The Node.js server receives the sensor data and **forwards it to the Python `gesture_recognition` service.**
+- **The Python service analyzes the incoming sensor data using your machine learning models to predict the alphabet being drawn.**
+- **The predicted alphabet is then sent back to the Node.js server.**
-- The macOS app connects to the server and listens for incoming data
+- The macOS app connects to the Node.js server and listens for incoming data, **now including the predicted alphabet, which is displayed on the AI interface.**
-- Data is displayed in real time in the desktop app console

 ---